 |Distance||296 miles (477 km)|

-Trains from Rome to Milan cover the 296 miles (477 km) long route taking on average 6 h 43 min with our travel partners like Italo, Frecciarossa, Intercity Notte, Trenitalia, Intercity, Regionale Veloce, Frecciabianca or Regionale.
-There are direct train services available.
-While the average ticket price for this journey costs around £40, you can find the cheapest train ticket for as low as £40.
+Trains from Rome to Milan cover the 296 miles (477 km) long trip taking on average 3 h 10 min with our travel partners like Italo, Frecciarossa, Intercity Notte, Trenitalia, Intercity, Regionale Veloce, Frecciabianca or Regionale.
+Normally, there are 25 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £38, you can find the cheapest train ticket for as low as £35.
 Travellers depart most frequently from Roma Termini and arrive in Milano Centrale.

-Find the best trains between Rome and Milan with Omio's travel partners Italo, Trenitalia and Frecciarossa from £40.
+Find the best trains between Rome and Milan with Omio's travel partners Italo, Frecciarossa and Trenitalia from £35.
 We can find you the best deals, timetables and tickets when comparing and booking the best trip.

-When purchasing your Italo train tickets from Rome to Milan, keep the following coronavirus related policies and recommendations in mind outlined by our travel partner:
+When purchasing your Italo train tickets between Rome and Milan, keep the following coronavirus related policies and recommendations in mind outlined by our travel partner:

 If you’re travelling from the illustrious Italian capital to its fashion mecca, high-speed and regional trains from Rome to Milan depart around four times every hour, every day of the week.
 You can get to Milan in less than 4 hours on a modern, high-velocity Italo or Frecce train.
 Board a Trenitalia Intercity or Regionale service for a slower-paced journey.
 Overnight services are also available if you prefer to arrive early in the morning.